Who should buy the NikeCourt Tech Challenge 20

-Who is it best for?
 Nike followers and dedicated players scouring for court shoes that carry a nostalgic 90s aesthetic and narrative might deem the NikeCourt Tech Challenge 20 a perfect choice.
 It is a solid option if you:

-- upbeat tread grooves that grip on clay and hard courts
+- Need upbeat tread grooves that grip on clay and hard courts.

-- internal straps integrated with the laces for support
+- Need an internal strap integrated with the laces that gives support.

-- an air bubble and crash pad for shock absorption
+- Need an air bubble and crash pad which delivers shock absorption.

-Tread layout.
 This footgear that pays homage to the classic retro court shoe — the Nike Air Tech Challenge 2 — is refitted with a modern rubber outsole layout.
 This bottom compound serves as a layer of protection for the midsole against immediate wear due to recurrent hammering on the court.
-It’s structured with generous layering to extend the lifespan of the shoe.
+It’s structured with generous layering that extends the lifespan of the shoe.

-Grippy nature.
-This all-court footgear displays a modified herringbone tread pattern that’s meant to deliver traction on a variety of surfaces.
+This all-court footgear displays a modified herringbone tread pattern that delivers traction on a variety of surfaces.
 Such a grippy nature allows the wearer to take full control when making steps, lunges, slides, pivots, and brakes.

-Bubble-like cushioning.
-A visible Max Air is embedded on the rear end to muffle and suppress the amount of pressure to the heel as the foot strikes the ground.
+A visible Max Air is embedded on the rear end that muffles and suppresses the amount of pressure to the heel as the foot strikes the ground.
 Such a translucent bubble is filled with pressurized air that compresses and expands like a mattress.

-Impact-absorption padding.
-A cradle-like crash pad that’s responsible for minimizing shock further is integrated into the midsole of this cushioned tennis shoe selection.
-This contoured unit that clinches the underfoot is purposed to deliver a smooth heel-to-toe transition, and next-to-court feel whether moving forward and backward or sideways.
+A cradle-like crash pad that minimizes shock further is integrated into the midsole of this cushioned tennis shoe selection.
+This contoured unit that clinches the underfoot delivers a smooth heel-to-toe transition, and next-to-court feel whether moving forward and backward or sideways.

-Ventilation source.
-Synthetic leather takes up a big part of the outer membrane with perforations on the vamp and midfoot to promote air circulation.
+Synthetic leather takes up a big part of the outer membrane with perforations on the vamp and midfoot that promotes air circulation.

-Midfoot support.
 Nike’s tried and tested Flywire cables are looped along the medial and lateral sides forming a lacing system.
-This engineering concept is meant to impose stability and support across the midfoot to secure the foot during multi-directional spins, swerves, and cuts.
+This engineering concept imposes stability and support across the midfoot which secures the foot during multi-directional spins, swerves, and cuts.
 This innovative midfoot technology imitates the structural design of suspension bridges.

-Form-fitting silhouette.
-Complementing such a midfoot support system is an asymmetrical collar layout, which meant to cushion and protect the ankle during rapid turns and abrupt stops.
-This trainer is also graced with a half-length sleeve that embraces the foot for a snug fit.
+Complementing such a midfoot support system is an asymmetrical collar layout, which cushions and protects the ankle during rapid turns and abrupt stops.
+This trainer is also graced with a half-length sleeve that embraces the foot ensuring a snug fit.